 Don't be embarrassed to talk to your doctor – bladder control problems are very common in women.
 Help your doctor diagnose and treat your problem by:

 - Keeping a daily bladder diary.
-Log how often you go to the bathroom and how often you experience urine leakage.
-Track the medication and liquids you intake.
+Log how often you go to the bathroom and how often you experience urine leakage, such as during sneezing, couging, laughing or sleeping.
+Track the medication you take and the liquids you consume.